UwUAroze/Snuggles/README.md

 <hr><br>

 * **Counting** - ~~Dead server?~~ Snuggles has you covered with a counting feature.
-For those who don't know how these work, the count starts at 0 and users must count in order... that's kinda it.
-Counting channels are a really fun way to liven your community, and Snuggles makes it easy, also adding it's own unique twist on how it interacts with users.
+For those who don"t know how these work, the count starts at 0 and users must count in order... that"s kinda it.
+Counting channels are a really fun way to liven your community, and Snuggles makes it easy, also adding it"s own unique twist on how it interacts with users.

 <br>**Counting demo**: